zasper-io/zasper-benchmark/README.md

 * CPU Usage: Zasper maintained consistently lower CPU usage during heavy load.
 * RAM Usage: Memory consumption was significantly lower for Zasper.
 * Throughput: Zasper handled more execution requests per unit of time, indicating better scalability under concurrent workloads.

+## Why Zasper Outperforms Jupyter Server

+Go is a compiled language with native support for concurrency and multi-core scalability, whereas Python is an interpreted language that primarily runs on a single core.
+This fundamental difference gives **Zasper**, built in Go, a significant performance advantage over **Jupyter Server**, which is built in Python.

+Jupyter Server uses the **Tornado** web server, which is built around Python’s **asyncio** framework for handling asynchronous requests.
+In contrast, Zasper leverages Go’s **Gorilla** server, which utilizes Go’s lightweight **goroutines** for concurrency.
+While both are asynchronous in nature, goroutines are much more efficient and cheaper to schedule compared to Python’s event-loop-based coroutines.

+In Jupyter Server, submitting a request to the ZeroMQ channels involves packaging an asynchronous function into the asyncio event loop, along with futures and callbacks.
+The loop must then schedule and manage these functions—an operation that introduces overhead.
+Zasper, on the other hand, creates goroutines with minimal scheduling cost, making the process significantly faster.

+While Python’s asyncio and Go’s goroutines share similar architectural goals, Go's model is much closer to the hardware.
+It schedules coroutines across multiple CPU threads seamlessly, while Python is limited by the **Global Interpreter Lock (GIL)**, preventing true multi-core parallelism.

+When request handling slows down in Jupyter Server, memory usage climbs, CPU gets overwhelmed, and the garbage collector (GC) starts to intervene—often resulting in degraded performance or even crashes.

+Zasper is designed around the principle of **“Use More to Save More.”** As request volume increases, Zasper’s efficiency becomes more apparent.
+Its architecture thrives under load, delivering better throughput and stability at scale.

 ## Benefits of Zasper